rdnaidu/github/_posts/2018-10-06-writing-ordered-junit-tests-with-io-operations-using-temporal-coupling.md

 Lets break this down:

 1. `@FixMethodOrder(MethodSorters.NAME_ASCENDING)`: It guarantees that tests are going to be executed in alphabetical order.
-Thanks to this we don't have to add any additional test dependency to do what we need; junit will be enough.
+Thanks to this we don't have to add any additional test dependency to do what we need; JUnit4 will be enough.
 To do so we attach a prefix that assures the wanted alphabetical order, i.e. `stage_xx_`, so whatever be the test that follows it will be executed following that order.
 2. `@BeforeClass` and `@AfterClass` allows you to run code at the beginning and at the end of the unit tests.
 E.g.